 Spanish: Film history, film reception, "useful" film, Latin American film and other forms of mass media, Latin American literature, service-learning.

-Lisa Rabin is Associate Professor of Spanish at George Mason University, where she teaches film, literary, and cultural studies in Spanish and is an active member of the Cultural Studies program.
+Lisa Rabin is Associate Professor of Spanish at George Mason University, where she teaches Spanish-language film, media and cultural studies in the Department of Modern & Classical Languages and is an affiliate of the Cultural Studies Program.
 She received her B.A. in Spanish & French from Pomona College in 1982 and her Ph.D. in Spanish from Yale University in 1993.
-Professor Rabin’s current research concerns international documentary film history.
+Dr. Rabin’s current research concerns the social history of educational film in area studies classrooms of the mid-20th century.

-Rabin, L. Service-Learning/Aprendizaje-servicio as a global practice in Spanish.
+Rabin, Lisa.
+Service-Learning/Aprendizaje-servicio as a global practice in Spanish.
 Invited book chapter in Manel LaCorte (ed.), The Routledge Handbook of Hispanic Applied Linguistics (New York: Routledge, 2014).

 Leeman, J., Rabin, L., & Román-Mendoza, E. (2012).
 Identity and Social Activism in Heritage Language Education.
 Modern Language Journal 95.4: 481-495.

-SPAN 510: Introduction to Graduate-level Literary & Cultural Studies in Spanish
+SPAN 510: Methods in Literary & Cultural Studies in Spanish

 SPAN 390: Introduction to Literary & Cultural Studies in Spanish